How to Drill a Hole in Concrete: Easy Steps for Perfect Results

 Hammer drill, masonry drill bits and safety gear laid out on a workbench for drilling into concrete

-Use carbide-tipped masonry bits designed for concrete.
-These bits stay sharp longer and resist wear.
-Pick a bit size that matches your anchor or screw.
-Using the wrong bit size can cause poor fit or damage.
+2. Carbide-tipped masonry bits β€” These bits stay sharp longer and resist wear.
+Match the bit size to your anchor or screw.
+The wrong size means a loose anchor or a wasted hole.

 Choosing The Right Drill Bit